MicroSur/sur_myevic/README.md

 * **automatic shutdown** mode after reaching the user specified number of puffs or the operating time of the mod.
 * in the information line, you can choose to display a set of **important information**, not just puffs and amps.
 * in the first interface of the screen an additional information line is added, for greater clarity.
-* the second screen mode, where the power and resistance lines are shown in large font.
+* the second screen mode, where the power and resistance lines are shown with large font.
 * a short-time display of clocks in the off mode.
 * turn off/on the charging screen of the mod by the minus button.
 Timeouts of the charging screen display.
 * setting **maximum values** power, voltage, temperature, charging current (for 2+ battery modes), number of batteries for bypass.